 8. Medicines you should not take

-It is sometimes tempting to use medicines that you have access to but which, strictly, should not be used.
-Do not take:
+It is sometimes tempting to use medicines that you have access to but which, should not be used.
+Do not take medicines:

 - prescribed for someone else.

-If you have new symptoms or a need for medication, get it checked properly.
+If you have new symptoms or a need for medication, talk to your doctor or pharmacist.